 Ranked in order from lowest to highest cost/benefit ratio (meaning the most benefit for the least cost), our requirements come out in the following order: 4, 1, 2, 5, 6, and 3.

+Cost/Benefit Analysis for updated requirements:

+This is a relatively simple task since it involves editing pre-existing Ruby and Javascript, and if it is not accomplished it will not cause the project to fail.
+The cost and benefit therefore are each 50, for a ratio of 1.

+This is a more complicated task because it requires advanced database querying as well as setting up email notifications.
+However, it is not extremely vital to the project because outliers are not very frequent (about 30 in 15000 according to one test).
+The cost is 70 and the benefit is 60 for a ratio of 1.167.

+Fixing the ReaderGatherer was a must because it got to a point where the application was not functioning.
+Since the basic structure is already established, rewriting it is not too challenging.
+The cost is a 40 and the benefit is a 90, for a ratio of .44.

+Making the graphs accurate and efficient is of a high priority because otherwise the page is very frustrated and meaningless.
+It is a fairly challenging task however.
+The cost is 80, and the benefit is 95, for a ratio of .842.

+Ranked in order from lowest to highest ratio (meaning the most benefit for the least cost), our requirements come out in the following order: 3, 4, 1, 2.

 Feasibility:

 Competitive: This is a unique project, although there are other technologies that do something similar.
 Those are targeted to the niche market of the home, whereas ours is using a dorm or a larger community.
 This is not something that has a significant amount of competition.
 It is also targeted for Whitworth specifically, so it won’t be competing in a wider market.